Nomthandazoe/GIS-Web-Map/README.md

 *        // creating buffer, choosing style, color and add to map
 *        var layer_buffer = L.geoJson(json_layer_buffer, {style:{color: 'yellow',
 *        dashArray: '5,5', fillOpacity: 0}}).addTo(map);
+* The blue icons represent the intersection where the lines and multilines share a common point or where they intersect.
+* Intersection for lines: var intersection = turf.lineIntersect(layer1.toGeoJSON(), layer2.toGeoJSON()).addTo(map);
+* Intersection for polygons: var intersection = turf.polygonIntersect(layer1.toGeoJSON(), layer2.toGeoJSON()).addTo(map);

 Limitations and Areas for improvement
 * The application does not add Geotiff files directly
 * A legend can be added on the map
 * Implementing the functionality to export shapefiles
-* Add other geoprocessing tools such as union and intersection
+* Add other geoprocessing tools such as union

 Libraries used
 * Turf.js